UbiquityRobotics/learn/programming_your_robot/sim.md

     ~/catkin_ws$ sudo apt-get install -y libgazebo7-dev
     ~/catkin_ws$ rosdep check --from-paths . --ignore-src --rosdistro kinetic

+After you run this you may find you need ros_navigation and other modules.
+You may have to do  sudo apt install ros-kinetic-xxxxx   for those where xxxx may perhaps be  'navigation' and other modules.

+#### You may also need our OLED repository as of mid 2020

+    ~/catkin_ws/src$  git clone https://github.com/UbiquityRobotics/oled_display_node

 #### Run Catkin Make
 This may take rather a long time.